nus-cs2103/website-base/admin/project-grading.md

 <blockquote>
 <div id="projectGrading-featureFit-instructions">

-Evaluate the product design **based on how the product ==V2.0 (not V1.4)== is described in the User Guide**.
+Evaluate the product design ==based on how the product V2.0 (not V1.4) is described in the User Guide==.
 - [ ] `unable to judge`: You are unable to judge this aspect for some reason e.g., UG is not available or does not have enough information.

-- Target user:
+**Target user**:
-  - [ ] `target user specified and appropriate`: The target user is clearly specified, **prefers typing over other modes of input**, and not too general (should be narrowed to a specific user group with certain characteristics).
+- [ ] `target user specified and appropriate`: The target user is clearly specified, ==prefers typing over other modes of input==, and not too general (should be narrowed to a specific user group with certain characteristics).
 - [ ] `value specified and matching`: The value offered by the product is clearly specified and matches the target user.

-- Value to the target user:
+**Value to the target user**:
 - [ ] `value: low`: The value to target user is low.
 App is not worth using.
 - [ ] `value: medium`: Some small group of target users might find the app worth using.
-  - [ ] `value: high`: Most of the target users are likely to find the app worth using.
+- [ ] `value: high`: One of the below:
+  * Most of the target users are likely to find the app worth using.

-- Feature-fit:
+  * It feels like a fast typist can be more productive with the app, compared to an equivalent GUI app without a CLI.

+**Feature-fit**:
   - [ ] `feature-fit: low`: Features don't seem to fit together.
   - [ ] `feature-fit: medium`: Some features fit together but some don't.
   - [ ] `feature-fit: high`: All features fit together.

+**Other**:
-- [ ] `polished`: The product looks well-designed.
+- [ ] `polished`: The product looks well-designed, ==good enough to be a real product== (i.e., A/A+ effort)
 </div>
 </blockquote>